 This course will focus on climbing more technical alpine mountaineering terrain whilst delivering both instruction and coaching to help develop your confidence and ability to operate in the mountains more independently.

 The course starts with a briefing at 6.45pm at the hotel in Leysin.
 This is a chance for you to meet your team mates and Guide and go through the details of the course.
 There will also be time for you to sort out any equipment you need and for you to ask questions.
 Dinner will follow the briefing.

-The objective of the day is for participants to climb an alpine length rock route with instruction and feedback from the guides on the best and most efficient techniques to use on different types of ground.
+The objective of the day is for you to climb an alpine length rock route with instruction and feedback from yoru Guide on the best and most efficient techniques to use on different types of ground.
 This could be the traverse of ‘Gais Alpin’, which involves sections of pitched climbing as well as sections where we move together with the rope.
 There is also an abseil descent from a pinnacle along the ridge.
-This combination of different types of terrain and technique make for an excellent training route and participants will have the chance to lead the rope as appropriate.
+This combination of different types of terrain and technique make for an excellent training route and you will have the chance to lead the rope as appropriate.
 For those with more experience we may choose a climb on the magnificent ‘Miroir d’Argentine’ – a classic alpine outing to a beautiful summit and a long time favourite with the ISM team.
-Both of these climbs are done as a ‘long day out’ from Leysin and we return to the Grand Chalet in the evening.
+Both of these climbs are done as a ‘long day out’ from Leysin and we return to the hotel in the evening.

-Depending on the previous experience and abilities of course participants, there are many other peaks and climbs to choose from in this area.
-Other possible climbs that we attempt on this course are:
+Depending on the experience and abilities of course participants, there are many other peaks and climbs to choose from in this area.